About

 As a Creative

-After receiving mentoring support from JJ Bola, Bridget Hart and Shagufta K Iqbal, she’s currently editing her debut poetry collection, and her children’s book.
+After receiving mentoring support from JJ Bola, Bridget Hart and Shagufta K Iqbal, she’s currently editing her debut poetry collection.
+She's also been awarded Arts Council England Project Grant funding for her children’s storytelling EP and printed book.

 Follow her creative journey on Instagram.